OneCodeMan/SuperSpecialTimer/SuperSpecialTimer/INFO.md

 ### WAVE 1.1
 - [ ] Create a `postTimerSummary` view
-- [ ] Hide the back button on timer active state.
 - [ ] Stop button tapped when timer is active: "Are you sure you want to stop"
 - [ ] Create `OnboardingView`
 - [ ] `TimerInfoView` does not display updated data.